jsalexan/tay-clock/README.md

   For my application, I used the following technologies: CSS, JavaScript, HTML, GitHub Pages, and Git.
   <br><br>

-  Up next, making it look nice on mobile.
-Also, I'm working on using the Spotify API to add music to the calendar page.
+  Up next, making it responsive.
 Also working on surprise content at the end of the countdown.
 Stay tuned...
   <br><br>

 ## Table of Contents